aymencito/Identifying-High-Risk-Buildings-using-Topic-Modelling-and-Spatial-Analytics/README.md

 The project had two steps:
 1. Anlaysis of text data using topic modelling and identifying key works that indicate high risk
-2. Creating a spatial dashboard using Tableau
+2. Creating a spatial dashboard using Tableau.